 - Nitrates, such as nitroglycerin (Nitrostat, Nitro-Dur, others) and isosorbide (Isordil, Bidil)

 The herb licorice may lower warfarin levels and can add to digoxin's effects.

 Saw palmetto might make your risk of bleeding higher if you also take a blood thinner, such as:

 It's not suggested to take St. John's wort if you take blood thinners.
 It also may keep some medicines from working as well as they should, such as:

 - Calcium channel blockers

-- Statins, such as atorvastatin (Lipitor), lovastatin (Altoprev) and simvastatin (Flolipid, Zocor)
+- Statins, such as atorvastatin (Lipitor), lovastatin (Altoprev) and rosuvastatin (Crestor)

-If your doctor tells you it's OK to use an herbal supplement combined with a medication, make sure you follow dosing instructions carefully.
-Watch for any signs that you could be having a drug interaction, such as:
+If your health care provider tells you it's OK to use an herbal supplement along with medicine, be careful.
+Follow directions about how much medicine to take.
+Watch for any symptoms that you may be having a drug interaction, such as: